vergoh/vnstat-snap/README.md

-# vnStat in a snap - Work in Progress
+# vnStat in a snap - Experimental

-**Note!** This is a work in progress and likely not the best way to install vnStat currently.
-See at least the limitation section below.
+**Note!** This snap should be considered experimental and isn't likely the best way to install vnStat currently.
+See at least the limitations section below.

 vnStat is a network traffic monitor that uses the network interface statistics provided by the kernel as information source.
 This